juma-mariekhe/juma-mariekhe/README.md

 Open to collaborate on projects focused on AI, data privacy, or ethical data use (Ethical AI).

-🌱 Currently Learning: ML in Production, LangChain
+🌱 Currently Learning: ML in Production, LangChain.

 ---